Abergeledental/Abergeledental/src/practice.md

   <p>Phone us on <a href="tel:01745832279" title="Press to call">01745 832279</a> or email <a href="mailto:info@abergeledental.co.uk">info@abergeledental.co.uk</a> to discuss your dental care and arrange a consultation.
 Our practice is wheelchair accessible.</p>
 ourfamily: >
   <p class="first-line">I&#8217;m Dr Razvan Beretchi and together with my wife Margareta, we run Abergele Dental Surgery.
 Originally from Romania, we decided to make the north of Cymru&#8202;/&#8202;Wales our home over 10 years ago and it&#8217;s where we began treating our patients in 2010.
-WeI&#8217;ve been owners of Abergele Dental since 2018.</p>
+We&#8217;ve been owners of Abergele Dental since 2018.</p>

-  <p>At home, Margareta and I have two beautiful children&#8212;a girl and boy &#8212; and a cat called Socks.
+  <p>At home, Margareta and I have two beautiful children&#8212;a girl and boy&#8212;and a cat called Socks.
 Family life is important to us and we feel that our practice and patients are an extension of our family.</p>

 ---